Maikel Garcia Player Props: Royals vs. Cardinals

 Maikel Garcia At The Plate

+- In 22 games played this season, he has not gone deep.

-- In nine games this year, Garcia has picked up an RBI, with more than one RBI once.
+- In nine games this season, Garcia has picked up an RBI, with more than one RBI once.

 - He has scored in seven games this season (31.8%), but has had no multi-run games.